Those wanting to apply for a VA home loan when preparing to retire from the military have a unique situation compared to other house hunters.

-The VA may accept a later move-in date, but generally nothing longer than 12 months past the closing date of the VA loan is accepted.
-The VA is fairly strict about this, requiring veterans to submit proof of a retirement date and written intent to take possession of the home in a specific date range.
+Keep in mind the VA may accept a later move-in date, but generally, nothing longer than 12 months past the closing date of the VA loan is accepted.
+The VA is relatively strict about this, requiring Veterans to submit proof of a retirement date and written intent to take possession of the home in a specific date range.

-The VA does not make exceptions except in cases where there are specific dates involved.
-The retirement date cannot be "soon" or "within a few years."
-In addition to the required letter of explanation, the VA may also require the borrower to show he or she can afford to maintain the costs of a current residence plus the VA mortgage payments between closing the loan and moving into the new home.
+In addition to the required letter of explanation, the lenders typically require the borrower to show they can afford to maintain the costs of a current residence plus the VA mortgage payments between closing the loan and moving into the new home.

 House hunting while transitioning out of the military isn't always easy, but each branch tries to help.
 You may be able to take paid leave or Permissive TDY (a non-paid leave that doesn't count against personal leave or vacation time) to go house hunting before retirement from the military.

 The government provides these options because military careers often require service members to be out of the country or far from where they wish to plant roots.
 The military places a big emphasis on its members preparing for transition out of the military, and house hunting is an essential part of that preparation.